-- Go to the Movie Theater - There are movies playing constantly at the Buena Vista Theater, Walt Disney Theatre on Deck 3, and Funnel Vision on Deck 11.
+- Movie Theater - There are movies playing constantly at the Buena Vista Theater, Walt Disney Theatre on Deck 3, and Funnel Vision on Deck 11.
 You can also see new movie premieres at sea!
 We were lucky enough to see the brand new Pirates of the Caribbean movie at midnight on premiere night.

-Disney Cruise Ports & Excursions
+Disney Cruise Excursions at Eastern Caribbean Ports

-- St. Thomas, US Virgin Islands
+Port #1 - St. Thomas, US Virgin Islands

 St. Thomas was the first port of our Disney cruise.
-This is the beautiful view that we woke up to on Tuesday morning.
+This is the beautiful view that we woke up to on Tuesday morning!
 It was a little foggy so it really doesn't even do it justice, the color of the water was a stunning aqua.

 We decided to go zip lining at Tree Limin Extreme Zip Lining because Travis really wanted to do an exciting excursion.

+I did lots of research and found Tree Limin to be highly rated with tons of positive reviews.
+They're extremely focused on safety, which was really important to me.
 I was a little leery at first, okay, I was really scared to go zip lining.
 I don't want to have any regrets though, so I pushed through my fears and went for it.
 It was amazing!
 I'm so glad that I did it.